WellingtonOstemberg/pomodoro/README.md

 ## Boilerplate ReactJS
-- Contém Eslint, Typescript, Prettier
+- Eslint, Typescript, Prettier
+## A simple "Pomodoro"
+You can set intervals to study or to pratice another activity